 1. It Takes A Toll On Your Liver

-3. It Makes Your Bones Weaker Over Time
+3. It Can Weaken Your Bones Over Time

-Alcohol interferes with the replacement of bone tissue.
-There's a delicate, ongoing balance in adult's bodies between the erosion and remodeling of bone tissue, and long-term, regular drinking can severely disrupt that.
-Even worse, it could result in alcoholic bone disease.
-Drinking in excess means you're also more likely to face osteoporosis later on in life, a condition that causes your bones to weaken and brittle over time, so much so that it's possible to fracture something just from a sudden cough.
+Alcohol interferes with the replacement of bone tissue, according to the National Institute on Alcohol Abuse and Alcoholism.
+There's a delicate, ongoing balance in adult bodies between the erosion and remodeling of bone tissue, and long-term, regular drinking can severely disrupt that.
+Even worse, it could result in alcohol-induced osteopenia, where your bones are weak and find it difficult to heal.
+Drinking in excess means you're also more likely to face osteoporosis, a condition that causes your bones to weaken and brittle over time.
+A study published in PLoS One in 2018 found that heavy drinking increased the risk of osteoporosis in post-menopausal women by 1.7.

 4. It Disrupts Your Sleep Patterns